 - A visitor didn’t agree to data collection and usage on your site.

 - You didn’t install a tracking code on a page you want to monitor.

 - You deliberately excluded an IP address, query URL, or user agent.

 In all these scenarios, the visitor will be invisible to Piwik PRO, and Piwik PRO will not collect any information about their visit.

 These are just a few pieces of information the tracking code can collect, and it can do way more if we define goals, or set up events in Piwik PRO.
-But these we’ll cover in an advanced course.
+We’ll cover these topics in an advanced course.
 At this point, you need to know that the tracking code works with cookies to collect useful data.
 Then, it passes the data to Piwik PRO, where that data is turned into reports.